TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-snapshot-data-structures.md

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/square-tiles.svg" alt="Fixed size square tiles" %}

 Another simple approach is to use fixed size squares.
 A 128 x 128 tile would need 600KB at 37 bytes per cell.
 In most cases the cells needed for an initial view would fit within a single tile.
 Fixed size tiles make it easy to identify the tile to load for any cell.
-No need for an explicit index with an appropriate naming convention.
+No need for an explicit index if you have an appropriate tile naming convention.
 The problem with fixed size tiles is that chunk size would be highly variable.
 If all the cells were the maximum 4KB size, a 128 x 128 tile would need 64MB.
 At the other extreme, if the spreadsheet was sparsely occupied, each tile could contain just a single populated cell using a handful of bytes.

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/quad-tree-tiles.svg" alt="Quadtree based tiles" %}